Ghugot/servicesio/README.md

 }
 ```

-As yu can see, a reusable element is a totaly regular class view.
-That mean, you may call it to render directly a controller if you want.
+As yu can see, a reusable element is a totaly regular View class.
+That mean, you may use it to render directly a controller if you want to.

-Finally use it on our _SingleView_ and _ListingView_ :
+Finally, we use it on our _SingleView_ and _ListingView_ :

 ``` php
 namespace MyBundle\View;